 Having to apply to graduate school, you’ll likely have to take the GMAT or GRE.
 Both exams have their differences but share some similarities as well.

 Graduate schools require you to sit for exams to judge your skills.
 This is where the GMAT vs GRE argument comes into play.
 Depending on what type of graduate school you’re applying to, the exam you’re going to sit for would differ.
-If you’re planning on going to business school, you can sit the GRE or GMAT, they are both accepted.
+So, what’s the GMAT and GRE difference?

 Now, how do you decide if you want to sit the GRE or GMAT for business school?
 Certain business programs prefer the GMAT over its counterpart and only recently started accepting GRE scores.
 This should influence your decision over the two, and so should the price to sit the exams.
-As of now, sitting the GRE is cheaper to register for.
+As of now, sitting in the GRE is cheaper to register for.

 The questions from both papers are done through the computer, but the GRE lets you sit for a written version in certain parts of the world.
-Another major difference between the GMAT and GRE is that the GMAT’s questions are adaptive by section while the GRE is a fully adaptive test.
+Another major difference between the GMAT and GRE is that the GMAT’s questions are adaptive by section while the Graduate Record Examination is a fully adaptive test.